dreamportdev/Osdev-Notes/04_Scheduling/03_Processes_And_Threads.md

 ### Exiting A Thread

 After the thread has finished its execution, we'll need a way for it to exit gracefully.
-If we dont, and the thread is scheduled again after running the last of its code, we'll try to run whatever comes after the code: likely junk, resulting in a #UD of #GP.
+If we don't, and the thread is scheduled again after running the last of its code, we'll try to run whatever comes after the code: likely junk, resulting in a #UD of #GP.

 This also places a requirement on the programmer when creating threads: they must call `thread_exit` before the main function used for the thread returns, otherwise we will crash.